-Students seeking assistance or accommodation are responsible for making their disability known to the disability services counselors in student services.
+Students seeking assistance or accommodation are responsible for making their disability known to the Office of Accessibility counselors in student success services.
 Students may elect to disclose a disability at any time.
 Rowan-Cabarrus may not seek out and identify students with disabilities.
-Disability services provide support services in curriculum, continuing education and pre-college courses.
-Because disability accommodations are not automatic and often require specific arrangements, students seeking disability accommodations should make contact with disability Services for any additional information as soon as possible.
+Office of Accessibility provides support services in curriculum, continuing education and pre-college courses.
+Because disability accommodations are not automatic and often require specific arrangements, students seeking disability accommodations should make contact with the Office of Accessibility for any additional information as soon as possible.
 Approved accommodations cannot be retroactive.

-Students are encouraged to contact disability services as soon as possible.
+Students are encouraged to contact the Office of Accessibility as soon as possible.
 Requests for accommodations should be made at least three weeks prior to the first day of class for which the accommodations are requested.
+Approved accommodations are not retroactive.